 “Your parents are split up?”

-I tried and steer the conversation towards him, since this topic made me a little uncomfortable.
+I tried to steer the conversation towards Reid since this topic always made me a little uncomfortable.

 “My dad got a better job with an oil company, so we moved here.”